cloudofoz/godot-smashthemesh/README.md

 - <h3> <img src="addons/smash_the_mesh/stm_icon.svg" width="20"/> STMInstance3D</h3>

   This class is ideal for handling lightweight geometry (with few chunks) that doesn't require intensive computation.
 It can automatically break a mesh and apply physics to the resulting chunks.
-This can be done either at loading time (with `preloading = true`) or when the `smash_the_mesh()` method is called.
+This can be done either at loading time (with `chunk_opt_preload = true`) or when the `smash_the_mesh()` method is called.
 For performance-critical scenarios, it is highly recommended to use `STMCachedInstance3D`.

 - <h3> <img src="addons/smash_the_mesh/stm_cached_icon.svg" width="20"/> STMCachedInstance3D</h3>